 10. Helps Balance the Acidity of the Stomach

 Research shows that Bromelain can help balance the acidity of the stomach, as well as the alkalinity of the small intestine.
-A recent lab study confirms that the antibacterial effects of this enzyme may help ease bacteria-related diarrhea associated with E. coli infections.
-Another study suggests that it may be an up-and-coming alternative remedy for IBD (inflammatory bowel disease)
+A recent lab study confirms that this enzyme may help ease harmful organism related diarrhea.
+Another study suggests that it may be an up-and-coming natural remedy for IBD (inflammatory bowel disease)

 11. May Boost Overall Immune Strength